 The frequency band 137-138 MHz is allocated to the space operation service (SOS) on a primary basis in the space-to-Earth direction.

 Characteristics and protection criteria for SOS systems in the frequency band 137-138 MHz can be found in Recommendation ITU-R SA.363-5 entitled “Space operation systems” and in Report ITU-R SA.2426 entitled “Technical characteristics for telemetry, tracking and command in the space operation service below 1 GHz for non-GSO satellites with short duration missions”.
 According to recommends 6 of this Recommendation, the aggregate interference criteria for earth station receivers in the SOS for frequencies above 1 GHz is a maximum interference power in each band 1 kHz wide of –184 dBW at the receiver input for more than 1% of the time each day.
 This value is increased by 20 dB per decreasing frequency decade, hence in our case at 137 MHz, a maximum interference power in each band 1 kHz wide of –164 dBW at the receiver input for more than 1% of the time each day is to be considered.
+There are two views provided in this report on adjacent-band apportionment of the protection criteria.
+View 1 distributes the arrival of the interference over time.
+View 2 assumes simultaneous arrival of the interference.

-[View 1
+View 1

-Furthermore, Recommendation ITU-R SA.1743, recommends 2.1 and 2.2, indicates that adjacent band interference from AMS(R)S belongs to “category 3”, for which an apportionment of 1% of the total allowable degradation should be applied.
+Recommendation ITU-R SA.1743, recommends 2.1 and 2.2, indicates that adjacent band interference from AMS(R)S belongs to “category 3”, for which an apportionment of 1% of the total allowable degradation should be applied.
 The SOS aggregate criteria in Recommendation ITU-R SA.363-5 is for short-term interference, and the 1% apportionment to AMS(R)S is therefore to be applied on a percentage of time basis.
 This results in the following sharing criteria for AMS(R)S: